9Mickle/System_Monitoring/microservice_notification/README.md

 In the context of the task, the actual message will not be sent.
 Instead, you need to add an implementation that simply writes a message to the log.

-### How to run:
-* Clone this repository.
-* Cd in System_monitoring and run command: mvn clean install -DskipTests=true
-* Cd in microservice_notification and run commands:
-  * docker-compose build
-  * docker-compose up